TaitoUnited/full-stack-template/DEVELOPMENT.md

 ## Version control

-Development is done in dev and feature branches.
+Development is done in `dev` and `feature/*` branches.
+Hotfixes are done in `hotfix/*` branches.
+You should not commit changes to any other branch.

 All commit messages must be structured according to the [Conventional Commits](http://conventionalcommits.org/) convention as application version number and release notes are generated automatically for production release by the [semantic-release](https://github.com/semantic-release/semantic-release) library.